Designing and building AI-native agencies.

 The Approach

-There's a gap inside agencies right now that nobody has posted a job listing for.
-It sits between the executives who know things need to change and the teams who don't know where to start.
-Closing that gap requires someone who embodies what the future of the work looks like, sitting right there in the building, doing it where everyone can see.
-Someone who thinks in strategy but builds the thing.
+There's a role inside agencies right now that nobody has written a job listing for.
+It sits between the executives who know the operation needs to change and the teams who need someone to show them what AI-native work actually looks like.
+It requires someone who can design the new operation and build the first version of it, right there in the building, where everyone can see the work happening.

 Traditional Consultant